Sweden: Police probe knife attack as possible 'terror crime' | DW | 03.03.2021

 Police said at least eight people were injured, but so far no fatalities have been reported.

-Earlier, police said they shot and arrested a man in his 20s after he apparently stabbed several people in Vetlanda, about 190 kilometers (118 miles) southeast of Goteborg — Sweden's second largest city.
+Earlier, police said they shot and arrested a man in his 20s after he apparently stabbed several people in Vetlanda, a town of around 13,000 people about 190 kilometers (118 miles) southeast of Goteborg — Sweden's second largest city.

 One suspect is in custody, according to officials.